unboundedsystems/adapt/docs/getting_started.md

     ...
     ```

+## Deploy!

-1. Deploy the app!
+1. Create the deployment

-    This creates a new deployment, using the "k8s" style sheet.
+    This creates a new deployment in minikube, using the "k8s" style sheet.
     ```
-    adapt deploy:create --init k8s
+    DOCKER_HOST=minikube adapt deploy:create --init k8s
+    ```

+1. Check that the app is running in minikube

+    ```
+    docker exec -it minikube kubectl get all
     ```